wrlannen/kalah/README.md

 *Returns:*

- - On success, a ResponseEntity containing the NewGame object, giving the player their id, position (north or south) and the game board.
+ - On success, a ResponseEntity containing the [NewGame](https://github.com/wrlannen/kalah/blob/master/src/main/java/com/lannen/kalah/domain/NewGame.java) object, giving the player their id, position (north or south) and the [GameBoard](https://github.com/wrlannen/kalah/blob/master/src/main/java/com/lannen/kalah/domain/GameBoard.java).
 HTTP status OK (200).
  - Failing calls will return a ResponseEntity with a suitable HTTP error code:
 	 - NOT_FOUND (404): game not found with the given id.
 	 - BAD_REQUEST (400): the game is already in progress.